Childcare during vocational training

 If you have applied for a vocational training course, you may need childcare.
-Under the Childcare Employment and Training Support (CETS) scheme, you may qualify for a subsidised childcare place for your child.
+Under the Childcare Employment and Training Support (CETS) scheme, you could qualify for a subsidised childcare place for your child.
 CETS can provide full-time, part-time or after-school childcare places.
-The CETS scheme is managed by the Department of Children and Youth Affairs (DCYA) via the City and County Childcare Committees.
+The CETS scheme is managed by the Department of Children, Equality, Disability, Integration and Youth (DCEDIY) via the City and County Childcare Committees.

 Not all Education and Training Board courses qualify for CETS.
-The courses that qualify for CETS include Youthreach, Vocational Training Opportunities Scheme (VTOS), the Back to Education Initiative (BTEI), Further Education and Training (FET) courses (i.e. specific skills training and traineeships), the FIT Initiative and Momentum.
+Courses in the following programmes may be approved as qualifying: Youthreach, Vocational Training Opportunities Scheme (VTOS), Further Education and Training (FET) courses (i.e. specific skills training and traineeships).